ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 ***If you are currently interviewing and using Oracle provided Cloud accounts - Please READ the updated "Guidelines for Oracle Cloud Account Usage" section below***

 ## The Role
 Solutions Engineering is more BREADTH than depth.
-You take the products that have already been built - extend them with your coding skills and integrate them with other products thereby building a “SOLUTION”. **This is primarily a technical job** with client interactions (60-70% technical, 40-30% communication/business).
+You take the products that have already been built - extend them with your coding skills and integrate them with other products thereby building a “SOLUTION”. **This is primarily a technical job** with client interactions and we are looking for good communications and potential business acumen as well.
+We are a "CUSTOMER FACING" organization.

 For a successful solution engineer - you need the following traits
 * Strong technical skills - This is primarily a technical job with client interactions (60-70% technical, 40-30% communication/business).
 * Good communication skills - you don’t build solutions for yourself -you build them for customers and the REAL world!
-* Desire to push yourself to understand a little of lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or file parsing).
+* Desire to push yourself to understand a little of lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or non-technical skill like project management).
 This is probably the most critical -do you have the drive and motivation to learn a lot!!
-* Ability to work under tight deadlines - our projects can be 2-6-week bursts.
+* Ability to work under tight deadlines - our projects can be 2-6-week bursts and most of them are directly driven by our customers' desire to see some capability in Oracle Cloud.
-* Desire to collaborate and innovate to create solutions while working to become a full-stack developer.
+* Desire to collaborate and innovate to create solutions.

 ## Interview Schedule